Custom Packaging

 Booking those slots early keeps the timeline predictable.
 Honestly, I think the tool room is the only place where “late” still means “fashionably late,” and we are not here for that.

-Shipping and compliance require scheduling freight ahead (air or ocean based on weight) and prepping recycled-content documentation that supports your sustainability claims; I keep a PDF of the mill’s FEM report and a spreadsheet of every additive so auditors at FSC or EPA can verify without calling me back.
+Shipping and compliance require scheduling freight ahead (air or ocean based on weight) and prepping recycled-content documentation that supports your sustainability claims; I keep a PDF of the mill’s FEM report and a spreadsheet of every additive so auditors at FSC and buyers asking for GRS, OEKO-TEX Standard 100, or WRAP evidence can verify everything quickly.

 Budgeting and pricing for sustainable insert programs